The 2019 Call for Scores has ended. The following information is available for reference purposes.

-3. Winners and finalists from the 2016 Call for Scores are eligible to apply, provided their submissions are not the same works as last year’s.
+3. Winners and finalists from previous Calls for Scores are eligible to apply, provided their submissions are not the same works as previous years’.

 3. Composers may submit as many scores as they wish, but each work should be submitted as a separate entry and will require a separate fee of $15.

-4. No name or any personal information should appear anywhere on the submitted scores or recordings.
+4. No name or any personal information should appear anywhere on the submitted scores or recordings; this includes performer or ensemble names.
+Please also be sure to remove any identifying metadata on the audio files.
 Any submission with identifying information will be disqualified from the selection.
 The entry fee is not refundable.

 5. Every submission must include both score and individual instrument parts.

 6. Works that include electronics will not be considered at this time.
 We hope to expand the Call for Scores to include electronic or amplified works in the future.